sourcegraph/about/handbook/engineering/roles.md

 ## Engineering Manager

-Software Engineer Managers are people managers who build teams of [Software Engineers](#software-engineer) to satisfy the needs of the business.
+Engineering Managers are people managers who build teams of [Software Engineers](#software-engineer) to satisfy the needs of the business.

 ### Responsibilities